CtrlK

 Specificity

 Names the domain (HTML artifacts) and some technologies (React, Tailwind CSS, shadcn/ui), and mentions state management and routing, but doesn't list specific concrete actions like 'create dashboards, build multi-page apps, implement form wizards'.
-The capabilities are described more as categories than actions.
+The capabilities are described more as categories than specific actions.

 2 / 3